 To find out if you're allowed to borrow from your 401(k) plan and under what circumstances, check with your plan's administrator or read your summary plan description.
 Some employers allow 401(k) loans only in cases of financial hardship, but you may be able to borrow money to buy a car, to improve your home, or to use for other purposes.

 Generally, obtaining a 401(k) loan is easy--there's little paperwork, and there's no credit check.
-The fees are limited too--you may be charged a small processing fee, but that's generally it, although the loan will also be charged interest.
+The fees are limited too--you may be charged a small processing fee, but that's generally it.

 How much can you borrow?

 No matter how much you have in your 401(k) plan, you probably won't be able to borrow the entire sum.
 Generally, you can't borrow more than $50,000 or one-half of your vested plan benefits, whichever is less.
 (An exception applies if your account value is less than $20,000; in this case, you may be able to borrow up to $10,000, even if this is your entire balance.)

 What are the requirements for repaying the loan?

 Typically, you have to repay money you've borrowed from your 401(k) within five years by making regular payments of principal and interest at least quarterly, often through payroll deduction.
 However, if you use the funds to purchase a primary residence, you may have a much longer period of time to repay the loan.

 Make sure you follow to the letter the repayment requirements for your loan.
 If you don't repay the loan as required, the money you borrowed will be considered a taxable distribution.
 If you're under age 59Â½, you'll owe a 10 percent federal penalty tax, as well as regular income tax on the outstanding loan balance (other than the portion that represents any after-tax or Roth contributions you've made to the plan).